 What Are My Career Opportunities?

-Medical Technologists are highly sought-after professionals who are actively being recruited by employers nationwide.
+Medical technologists are highly sought-after professionals who are actively being recruited by employers nationwide.
 The median salary for medical technologists in 2019 was $68,000, and starting pay is $28–$30/hr.

-Graduates from SUNY Plattsburgh are, in addition, licensure-qualifying in New York State, further boosting their recruitment.
+Graduates from SUNY Plattsburgh are, in addition, licensure-qualifying in New York state, further boosting their recruitment.
 As many medical technologists in the workforce today are reaching retirement age, job prospects are excellent.

 Most medical technologists work in clinical hospital laboratories.
 Work opportunities can also be found in industry, public health departments, clinical equipment sales, private diagnostic laboratories, research institutes, and higher education institutions.

 Although there is no requirement for an advanced degree beyond the 4 year bachelor’s degree, many opportunities for advancement exist.
-Medical technologists can qualify to be certified as specialists in one or more clinical laboratory discipline, such as blood banking, microbiology or hematology or earn an advanced degree (master’s) in their field, or in laboratory management.
+Medical technologists can qualify to be certified as specialists in one or more laboratory disciplines, such as blood banking, microbiology or hematology or earn an advanced degree (master’s) in their field, or in laboratory management.
 Others avail themselves of opportunities to apply to medical school or graduate school after several years of clinical laboratory work.